-By developing a policy for CSR we intend to formalise this commitment to operating in an economically, socially and environmentally sustainable way that is sensitive to the needs of those impacted by the business.
+By developing a policy for CSR and embedding that policy throughout the company, Belfast International Airport is showing its commitment to operating in an economically, socially and environmentally sustainable way that is sensitive to the needs of those impacted by the business.

 Workplace and Employees